The capacity system of record

 The worker promise

-Tymr drafts your day from meetings, tickets, commits, and channels you touched.
+Tymr drafts your day from the meetings, tickets, commits, and channels you already touched.
 You see it in a private view.
 Confirm, adjust, or ignore.

 • Zero entries.
-No clock-in theater.
-No Friday reconstruction.
+No timesheet.
+No Friday reconstruction from memory.

 • Under a minute.
-The daily review is a glance.
+The daily review is a glance, not a form.

 app.tymrlogic.com / my-time